dadoonet/fscrawler/README.md

 * `path.encoded` in documents and `encoded` in folders have been removed as not needed by FSCrawler after all.

+* [OCR](#ocr-integration) is now properly activated for PDF documents.
+This can be time, cpu and memory consuming though.
+You can disable explicitly it by setting `fs.pdf_ocr` to `false`.

 # User Guide

 ## Getting Started